 The three primary sections of the site are as follows:

 - The Studies section provide links to reliable, timely research in the categories of environment, economics, society, government, politics and international.
 Each study is accompanied by a brief overview summarizing its findings, teaching notes and links to other relevant material.
 Studies are selected by the Shorenstein Center research team, with tips and suggestions from a network of scholars and media members.
 To be included, research should be empirically based, peer-reviewed, published and the product of a major university, government body or nonpartisan research organization.
 See more on criteria for inclusion.

-- The Reference section offers information on core journalism skills, including interviewing, style, ethics and more, as well as links to online tutorials.
+- The Skills section offers information on core journalism skills, including interviewing, style, ethics and more, as well as links to online tutorials.
 We also feature our own “research chat” interviews with leading journalists and scholars.

 - The Syllabi section furnishes sample curricula on topics ranging from politics and health care to law and business.
 We include a mix of scholarship and journalistic readings in these units, and we encourage educators to review them and appropriate them as they see fit.

-In terms of attributions, we encourage you to cite the academic/government/research institution from which the information originally comes and/or the scholarly journal named.
+When making attributions to material on our website, we encourage you to cite the academic/government/research institution from which the information originally comes and/or the scholarly journal named.
 All other material should be credited to Journalist’s Resource.
 If you have questions, comments or suggestions, please contact us.